FawwazRaza/FawwazRaza/README.md

 # Hello, I'm Fawwaz Raza 👋

 ## About Me
-I'm a Computer Science student at FAST NUCES Lahore with a passion for software development, web technologies, and artificial intelligence.
-My goal is to contribute to innovative projects and collaborate with like-minded developers.
+I'm a Computer Science student at FAST NUCES Lahore, passionate about software development, web technologies, and artificial intelligence.
+As a Software Developer, Web Developer, and AI/ML enthusiast, my goal is to contribute to innovative projects and collaborate with like-minded developers.

 ## 🔭 Current Focus
-- Pursuing a BS in Computer Science
+- Pursuing a BS in Computer Science at FAST NUCES Lahore
 - Expanding my knowledge in AI and Machine Learning
 - Seeking opportunities to contribute to open-source projects